 MRI for Cochlear™ Nucleus® Systems

-As a cochlear implant recipient, there are specific considerations that need to be taken if a MRI is required.
+As a cochlear implant recipient, there are specific steps that need to be taken if an MRI is required.
 The steps are as follows:

-Ensure your radiology center is aware that you have a cochlear implant(s) and certain conditions need to be followed for successful scans.
+- Ensure your radiology center is aware that you have a cochlear implant(s) and certain conditions need to be met for successful scans.

-To obtain a successful MRI, the following items will be required.
-Please provide the following information to your radiology center, if they don't have this information.
+- To obtain a successful MRI, the following items will be required.
+Please provide the following information to

-Once you have your implant model number and serial number, consider putting it on your implant identification card.
-This card was provided at time of your surgery or may be accessed here.
+- Once you have your implant model number and serial number, consider putting it on your implant identification card.
+This card was provided at the time of your surgery or may be accessed here.